jamesmills/laravel-timezone/README.md

 ## Treeware

-You're free to use this package, but if it makes it to your production environment I would highly appreciate you buying the world a tree.
+You're free to use this package, but if it makes it to your production environment you are required to buy the world a tree.

 It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
 If you contribute to my forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees at for my forest here [offset.earth/jamesmills](https://offset.earth/jamesmills)
+You can buy trees at for my forest here [offset.earth/treeware](https://offset.earth/treeware?gift-trees)

+Read more about Treeware at [treeware.earth](http://treeware.earth?utm_referrer=github_licence_link)

 ## Issues